SNIC: Synthesized Noisy Images using Calibration: Methods

 To verify that iPhone DNG noise profile issues are not unique to the iPhone 11 Pro, we extracted DNG noise profiles from images captured with the iPhone 15 Pro (released in 2023).
-The DNG noise profiles for the iPhone 15 Pro also only include a single pair of values, rather than per-channel noise parameters.
-Figure 3 compares the scaling term for both iPhone 11 Pro and iPhone 15 Pro cameras.
-All four iPhone DNG models exhibit similar non-linear behavior at high ISO values, with the iPhone 15 Pro DNG model showing somewhat greater irregularities.
-This confirms that DNG noise profile inaccuracies occur in multiple iPhone generations, further pointing to the need for calibration and tuning.
+The DNG noise profiles for the iPhone 15 Pro also only include a single pair of values, rather than per-channel noise parameters. \cref{fig:scaling} compares the scaling term for both iPhone 11 Pro and iPhone 15 Pro cameras.
+All four DNG models exhibit similar non-linear behavior at high ISO values, with the iPhone 15 Pro DNG model showing somewhat greater irregularities, confirming DNG noise model inaccuracies occur in multiple iPhone generations.
+These plateaus fail to model real-world noise, resulting in a significant gap if used to synthesize noise, and necessitate a deeper investigation, which we address in the following section.